A Beginner’s Guide to Blackjack Rules and Strategy

 The goal of blackjack is very simple: Each player faces the dealer in a head-to-head duel.
 Closest to 21 with two or more cards wins.
 Players around a blackjack table do not play against each other, it’s everyone against the dealer.
 Each betting box on the table represents a hand.
 Experienced players will often play multiple hands at once by placing bets in adjacent boxes.

 Dealing clockwise, each player receives two cards face up.
-The dealer also receives two hole cards, but only one is revealed to players at first.
+The dealer also receives two cards, but only one is revealed to players at first.
 If you are completely new to blackjack rules, you may find my guide to blackjack terms useful before continuing.
-The dealer calculates the value of the hand in play and offers two options.
-Stand or hit.
-Stick or twist.
+The dealer calculates the value of the hand in play and offers two options – stand or hit, stick or twist.
 Players can decide to stand, and take their chances with what they’ve got, or they can hit, and take another card from the top of a pre-shuffled deck.
 It’s a delicate balance.
 Play too safe, and the dealer can beat your hand too easily.
 Take too big a risk, and you’ll go bust!
 All winning bets are paid at evens.
-If players are dealt a hand worth 21 points in the hole, blackjack is announced and an instant win is called.
+If players are dealt a hand worth 21 points in the hole, blackjack is announced, and an instant win is called.
 Blackjack pays out higher odds than regular wins, usually at 3 to 2.

-Take a look at my guide to basic blackjack strategy below to give you an idea of how to play 21 depending on your hand.
-Remember, what the dealer is holding is JUST as important as what the player is holding in blackjack, so pay attention to your opponent.
+The basic strategy for blackjack is pretty straightforward.
+Take a look at our guide to basic blackjack strategy below, just to give you an idea of how to play 21 depending on your hand.
+Remember, what the dealer is holding is just as important as what the player is holding in blackjack, so pay attention to your opponent.
+If you’re primed and ready for something a bit more advanced, feel free to check out our page on card-counting.

 |Total of Your Hand||Our Recommended Approach||% Chance of Bust On Hit|